 Training a neuron requires that we take the derivative of our loss or “cost” function with respect to the parameters of our model, w and b.
+For this example, we'll use mean-squared-error as our loss function.
 Because we train with multiple vector inputs (e.g., multiple images) and scalar targets (e.g., one classification per image), we need some more notation.
 Let

 where , and then let

 where yi is a scalar.
 Then the cost equation becomes:

 Following our chain rule process introduces these intermediate variables:

 Let's compute the gradient with respect to w first.